Ableton/groovylint/README.md

 To assist in linting on Jenkins, `groovylint` provides a pipeline library and global singleton.
-To use `groovylint` in this manner, you'll need to add it to your [Jenkins master configuration][jenkins-lib-config].
+To use `groovylint` in this manner, you'll need to add it to your [Jenkins controller configuration][jenkins-lib-config].
 Any `Jenkinsfile` which is using this library should also use the version tag, like so:

 ```groovy
 // Example Jenkinsfile using a scripted pipeline